mufana/mufana.github.io/_posts/2017-08-09-Pester-Jenkins.md

 Now, I'm in the midst of learning Pester.
 So I'm not going in depth as there's still much to learn.
 Instead, I wil focus on Jenkins.

-### Jenkins
+### Jenkinks

-Jenkins is a true automation platform.
-Following the concepts of Continuous Integration / Testing and Deployment.
+Jenkins is a true Continuous Integration / Testing and Deployment platform.
 As such, it is __*the*__ place to store and execute Pester tests.

 ### Write the code